kylemin/DeViSE/README.md

 scipy.io.savemat('./vec/labelMatrix_' + str(embedSize) + '_' + str(it+1) +  '.mat', mdict={'labelMatrix': labelMatrix})
 ```
 ### The resulting word2vec of WordNet
-Even the latest Wikipedia dataset were used, 1578 categories were missed out of 21838 (while 78 were missed out of 1000 leaf categories of 2012).
+Even the latest Wikipedia dataset were used, 1578 categories were missed out of 21838 (while 78 were missed out of 1000 leaf categories of ILSVRC 2012).
 Missed categories can be filled by assigning same weights of their parents or the most closest neighborhood category.

 ## DeViSE ##
 The DeViSE model described in the paper uses the simple hinge ranking loss, which can be implemented efficiently by the matrix form of MATLAB.
 The following table shows the result of this implementation of DeviSE using obtained word2vec of WordNet (The epoch for word2vec is 2, which is different with that of the paper).
+Here, 78 out of 1000 leaf categories of ILSVRC 2012 were missed, so they were filled up by the above method.

 | Embedding Size  | Accuracy | Soft accuracy (@2) |
 | - | - | - |
 | 500  | 66.82% | 71.81% |
 | 1000  | 67.48% | 72.39% |

+These results are slightly worse than that from softmax.
+This is expected result by the paper, and it will be discussed in the [Comment](#Comment)

 ## Example ##
 Run get_wordnet_word2vec.py, which contains the following main codes.